 One of the biggest benefits of capers is that they are packed with polyphenols.
 What are polyphenols?
 They are naturally occurring compounds in foods that help prevent cancer.
 Source: Oxford University Press.

-Capers have a huge dose of Quercetin which is a powerful compound.
-Quercetin is a part of the flavanoid polyphenols.
-Quercetin is our ally in the fighting of free radicals.
-We all know that free radicals can damage the DNA, weaken and/or kill cells.
+Capers have a huge dose of Quercetin, which is a powerful compound.
+Quercetin is a part of the flavonoid polyphenols.
+Quercetin is our ally in the fight against free radicals.
+We all know that free radicals can damage DNA and weaken and/or kill cells.
 Capers will help fight these damaging effects!
 Source: Mount Sinai.

-Just consuming 1 Tbsp of capers a day can go a long way to helping get rid of the free radicals.
+Just consuming 1 Tbsp of capers a day can go a long way to helping get rid of free radicals.
+They have anti-inflammatory and antioxidant properties, making them invaluable.

 Good source of Vitamins